wilsonthebaptiste/Website-Search-Engine/READMe.md

 Possible improvements:
 1. Change the img alt so that it actually displays movie titles instead of "movie poster" as it will be more accessible to blind users.
+2. Add movie IDs as they would be easier to keep track of in a jS array